5.7.6 Trust Fund Penalty Assessment Action

 Revenue Officer Assessment Actions

-1. The revenue officer will generate and print a Form 2749 for each responsible person.
-The revenue officer will check IDRS to make sure all periods are included on Form 2749.
+1. The RO will generate and print Form 2749 for each responsible person.
+The RO will check IDRS to make sure all periods are included on the form.

 Note: